 In early 2017, the ASA said it will:

-- Tighten up on 'Gender Stereotyping' in advertising
+- End 'Gender Stereotyping' in advertising

 We, of course, have already told it exactly how - by writing in new codes to end the promotion of the most harmful industries on the planet (the porn and sex trade) at least in non-age restricted public spaces, like our newspapers.